benspector-mls/f23-2-3-0-todo-app-example/README.md

 // Todo List Helpers //
 ///////////////////////

-// stores todos the todos.json file in localStorage, but only if localStorage doesn't have them already export const initializeTodosIfEmpty = () => {}
+// sets the todos Array in localStorage with the key 'todos' export const setTodos = (todos) => {}
-// returns the Array of all todo Objects export const getAllTodos = () => {}
+// returns the Array of all todo Objects from localStorage export const getAllTodos = () => {}
 // adds a new todo Object to the Array of todos in localStorage export const addTodo = (todo) => { }